Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Normalization Methods as Preconditioning

-Normalization techniques such as the input data normalization/standardization and batch normalization can significantly accelerates training; see \cite{bishop2023learning}.
-Although they are not training algorithms, we will show that they improve Hessian condition numbers.
-We will also describe the recent work to implement normalization through preconditioning.
-We consider the setting of training a fully connect neural network.
+Normalization techniques such as the input data normalization/standardization, batch normalization, and layer normalization can significantly accelerate training.
+They involve modifying the model architecture (e.g. inputs) and are {\em not} part of training algorithms.
+We will show that these methods benefit training by improving Hessian condition numbers.
+Thus, preconditioning here is not in the sense of implicit parameter transformation in GD as discussed in Section \ref{pgd_section}, but rather it directly change the model for a better optimization problem.
+Nevertheless, they may also be implemented as parameter preconditioning transformation as shown in recent work \cite{lan22} for batch normalization.